Landis, Dennis

 Alan Ruston

-Alan Ruston was editor of the Transactions of the Unitarian Historical Society (UK) 1988-2012, twice president of the Society, and is currently a Vice-President.
-He has had published numerous books and articles on British Unitarian and dissenting history over a period of forty-five years.
-His most recent book is On the Side of Liberty A Unitarian Historical Miscellany, Lindsey Press, 2016.
-Alan has written specifically on the subject for family historian–My Ancestor was an English Presbyterian/ Unitarian, published by the Society of Genealogists in London.
+Alan Ruston was editor of the Transactions of the Unitarian Historical Society (UK), 1988-2012, and twice president of the Society.
+Over a period of forty-five years he published numerous articles and books on British Unitarian and dissenting history, including On the Side of Liberty: A Unitarian Historical Miscellany (Lindsey Press, 2016).
+He has written for family historians, My Ancestor was and English Presbyterian/Unitarian, published by the Society of Genealogists in London.
+He held many posts within the British Unitarian movement, including that of Chairman and became well-known both as a writer and speaker.
+A retired civil servant, living near Watford, Hertfordshire, in 2022 he published These Eighty Years: Recollections.

 Articles: Robert Aspland, Seth Curtis Beach, Robert Brook Aspland, John Relly Beard, Sir John Bowring, Sir John Carter, Austen Chamberlain, Joseph Chamberlain, Neville Chamberlain, Field Marshal Neville Chamberlain, Brooke Herford, Lawrence Pearsall Jacks, Frederick Pethick-Lawrence, Henry Solly, Robert Spears